appacademy/SWEO-Part-Time-Resources/3-Module/5-week/4-day/README.md

 - second do: `inner-html.js`

 ## Element Manipulation Long Practice
+- Please have **our screen sharing** while working on the project; we don't want to give out any unnecessary strikes!
 - result should look something similar to this: https://prnt.sc/ASqCZT8EUY5m
 - useful things to look up on mdn:
   - `createElement`